 In addition to being swollen, an affected lymph node may also be sore or tender to the touch.

 Lymph nodes exist in pairs on each side of the body, and typically only one node in a pair will be swollen.
-By comparing both sides, it should be a little easier to tell if one is enlarged.
+By comparing both sides, it may be a little easier to tell if one is enlarged.

 If lymph nodes are swollen in more than one part of the body, the condition is known as generalized lymphadenopathy, which suggests a systemic illness.
 Localized lymphadenopathy refers to swollen lymph node(s) in one location.